joshpeng/Data-Science-On-WSL/README.md

 #### Fix Jupyter notebooks

-In Windows 10 Build 14393, there is a bug with libzmq that is apparently fixed in later Insider Builds.
+In Windows 10 Build 14393, there is an issue with libzmq that is apparently fixed in later Insider Builds.
 For now though, we will need to do the following command in bash:

 ```
 conda install -c jzuhone zeromq=4.1.dev0